TehAutumnCore/MSSA-Prep/Linkedin-SoftwareDevelopmentFundamentals/notes/Learning_Git_and_Github/notes.md

 Contributing.md: Provides guidelines for contributing to the project, including accepted contributions and steps for creating issues.
 Support.md: Offers information on how to get support for the project.
 Can be placed in the root, docs, or .github folder.
 Code Owners Document: Lists individuals responsible for specific code sections, ensuring they review pull request and code changes.

+# GitHub Repos and Projects
+## Issues
+Creating Issues: You can create issues to discuss potential new features or problems in a project.
+Issues can include titles, descriptions, and sample code.
+Collaboration Tools: Use mentions, assignees, and labels to involve team members, and organize issues.
+Labels help categorize issues, and assignees ensure the right people are notified.
+Managing Issues: Issues can be tied to milestones and projects, making it easier to track progress.
+You can also filter and sort issues to manage them effectively.

+## Pull requests
+Creating Pull Requests: Pull requests allow users to propose changes to a project, which can then be reviewed and discussed before being merged.
+Editing and Committing Changes: you can edit files directly on GitHub, preview changes, and commit them either to the main branch or a new branch.
+Review and Merge: Pull requests facilitate discussions about changes, allowing team members to comment and review before merging the changes into the main branch.
+Project Management Features: GitHub provides various project management tools like assigning reviewers, adding labels, creating milestones, and linking pull requests to issues.

+## Pull Request features
+Branch Comparison: You can compare different branches to see changes before, creating a pull request,  allowing flexibility in what you review.
+Draft Pull Requests: These are placeholders for work-in-progress enabling discussions and feedback before the final review.
+Review Process: The video covers how to assign reviewers, comment on changes, and use toll slike GitGuardian for security checks.
+It also explains the different tabes(conversation, commits, checks, file changes) to track the review process.

+## Finishing your code review
+Resolving Changes: You can see comments from reviewers and make necessary changes to the code directly in the codespace.
+Using Codespaces: Codespaces allow you to edit and review code efficiently, showing comments and changes in real-time.
+Syncing Updates: After making changes, you need to commit and sync your updates with the repository to finalize the review process

+## Using a CODEOWNERS file
+Creating a CODEOWNNERS File: This file assigns specific users as owners of files or directories, ensuring they get notifications for changes.
+Branch Protection Rules: You can protect branches by requiring pull requests and approvals before merging changes.
+    a CODEOWNERS file and branch protection rules help set standards for how people are supposed to work with said project.
+Workflow Management: These features help standardize project workflows, ensuring proper reviews and updates are managed efficiently.

+## Organizing Projects
+Collaboration: GitHub allows you to invite collaborators to work on your project, enhancing teamwork, and collaboration.
+Issues and Labels: You can create issues to track tasks and use labels to categorize and prioritize them.
+Milestones and Projects: Milestones group issues ito goals, while projects provide an overview of progress, helping you manage and organize your work effectively.

+## Syncing GitHub
+*git clone*: This command copies a GitHub repository to your local hard drive *git fetch*: This command updates your local repository with informatino from the remote repository without merging any changes.
+*git pull*: This command combines *git fetch* and merges the changes from the remote repository into your local repository Branch Management: The video also covers how to manage branches, including creating new branches and switching between them
+Releases: It explains how ot create releases to provide specific versions of your project for others to use.

+## Repository insights
+The insights tab in GitHub provides detailed information about repository activity, including commits, pull requets, and traffic.
+Some features in the insights tab depend on whether the repository is private and the type of GitHub account (pro or enterprise).
+You can track contributors' activity code frequency, dependency graphs, and network interactions.
+The tab also includes community standards and traffic details, showing where visitors come from and how often the repository is cloned or viewed.

+## GitHub shortcut features
+*Question Mark (?)*: Pressing ? brings up a list of most shortcuts, which is context-sensitive based on your location in GitHub.
+*Slash (/)*: Typing / allows you to search within the current context, such as a repository.
+*Command Palette*: Accessed with Command + K on Mac or Control + K on Windows, it provides a powerful search and navigation tool similar to a code editor's command palette.
+*Period (.)*: Pressing . opens a lightweight editor, github.dev, for quick edits.
+*Navigation Shortcuts*: Keys like G + I for issues and G + P for pull requests help navigate without using the mouse.

+# GitHub Social and Publishing